 Funding for bursaries related to Science Formal shall be provided through the Science Formal Operating Budget.
 The amount of bursary funding for Science Formal related activities shall be determined by the Science Formal Convener or their designate and will be reported to the Committee on Bursaries prior to any meetings of the Bursary committee regarding awarding bursaries related to Science Formal.

-Englinks Workshops
+EngLinks Workshops

-Funding for bursaries related to Englinks tutorials shall be provided through the EngLinks operating budget.
-The amount of bursary funding for workshops shall be determined by the Englinks Head Manager or their designate.
+Funding for bursaries related to EngLinks tutorials shall be provided through the EngLinks operating budget.
+The amount of bursary funding for workshops shall be determined by the EngLinks Head Manager or their designate.

 Applied Science Jackets